-2010-3 Segregation of Duties: The Museum lacks proper segregation of duties within its accounting and admissions departments.
+2011-2 (Recurring Finding) Segregation of Duties: The Museum lacks proper segregation of duties within its accounting and admissions departments.
 The same person who records transactions also has the authority to sign checks and approve invoices.
-In admissions, at times there is only one person selling tickets.
+At times there is only one person selling admissions tickets.